Are you getting ready to prepare a trip to Catalonia? Great, you’re on the right place to start planning your next adventure!

 - Reus: Located in the Costa Daurada.
 It’s a good option to check if you’re visiting the south of Catalonia.
 Most flights landing at this airport come from Ireland, Scotland, and the UK.

 - Lleida-Alguaire: Located in Western Catalonia.
 Only flights to/from the Balearic Islands.

 - Pirineus-la Seu d’Urgell: Located in the Pyrenees.
 Only flights to/from Madrid.

 Besides the plane, another excellent and far more sustainable option is to travel by train.
 You skip the hours of waiting on the plane, have lovely views during the journey, and can bring water on board!!

 Currently, there are high-speed trains linking Barcelona with Perpignan, Montpellier, Lyon, and Paris.
 From those cities, other trains reach European cities like London, Brussels, or Strasbourg.
-Take a look at the railroad map of Europe here.
+Take a look at the railroad map of Europe to know more about the lines and connections.
 Also, there are plans to create Europe-wide night train services, which would be awesome!

 💡 Quick tips to make your journey greener